Bayesian Active Learning for Discrete Latent Variable Models: Introduction

-The key feature of latent variable regression models is that the relationship between inputs $\vx$ and output $y$ is mediated by an unobserved or hidden state variable $\vz$, so that we have:

-where $p(z)$ is the prior over the latent variable, and $p(y \mid \vx, z)$ characterizes the joint dependence of the system output on the input and latent variable.
-This structure provides LVMs with the flexibility to describe internal states of the system that cannot be observed directly.
-However, this flexibility comes with a cost: computing the likelihood (and by extension, the posterior) in LVMs requires marginalizing over the latent variable, $P(y | \vx) = \sum_z P(y | \vx, z) P(z)$.
+The key feature of latent-variable-based regression models is that the relationship between input $\vx$ and output $y$ is mediated by an unobserved or hidden state variable $z$.
+This provides such models with the flexibility to describe internal states of the system that cannot be observed directly.
+However, this flexibility comes with a cost: the likelihood (and by extension, the posterior) in LVMs is usually not available in closed-form.
 This complicates posterior inference and the calculation of expected utility, both of which are required for Bayesian active learning algorithms.

 To address this gap in the literature, we introduce a Bayesian active learning framework for discrete latent variable models.
 We develop methods based on both MCMC sampling and variational inference to efficiently compute information gain and select informative inputs in adaptive experiments.
-We illustrate our framework with applications to two specific families of latent variable models: (1) a mixture of linear regressions (MLR) model; and (2) input-output Hidden Markov Models (IO-HMM).
+We illustrate our framework with applications to two specific families of latent variable models: (1) a mixture of linear regressions (MLR) model; and (2) input-output Hidden Markov Models with generalized linear model (GLM) observations (GLM-HMM).
 We compare the efficiency of different methods, including a recent method based on amortized inference using deep networks \cite{foster_deep_2021}, and show that in both model families our approach provides dramatic speedups in learning over previous methods.